Common (rapper): Other activities and honours

 On May 4, 2019, Common served as spring commencement speaker at the Florida Agricultural and Mechanical University (FAMU) and after his address, was awarded an honorary DFA degree.

 Personal life

-Common has a daughter, Omoye, from his relationship with his ex-fiancé Kim Jones.
+Common has a daughter, Omoye, from his relationship with his ex-fiancée Kim Jones.
 Omoye graduated from Howard Law School in 2022.

 Common was in a relationship with comedian and actress Tiffany Haddish from mid-2020 to November 2021.
 In 2022, while working on the film Breathe, Common met and subsequently began dating singer and actress Jennifer Hudson.
+The pair confirmed their relationship with a joint appearance on The Jennifer Hudson Show in January 2024.